Heliot Ramos collects first Major League hits in Giants 3-2 win over the Marlins

 First—this first inning catch by the Marlins’ Jazz Chisholm Jr. was incredible.
 Miller and Krukow talked about this on the broadcast, but second basemen don’t get enough credit.
 For Chisholm to reel this in: a 105 MPH liner for the first ball-in-play of the game.
 Just incredible.
 And yeah, he’s a little flashy and us Bumgarner-ites don’t like that, but if he was on the Giants, everyone’s dog in Mountain View would be named Jazz.

-Second—I don’t think this was an intended result from using the new PitchCom system for calling pitches with a runner on second, but look at this screen shot of Anthony DeSclafini here.
+Second—I don’t think this was an intended result from using the new PitchCom system for calling pitches with a runner on second, but look at this screen shot of Anthony DeSclafani here.

 These are high stress, high leverage situations with a runner on base in which Disco has to make some crucial pitches to get out of trouble.
 This is where baseball’s mental game comes in.
 These are when the great, primal moments of man-with-ball vs. man-with-bat take place.
 But instead of Disco staring daggers at the plate, snarling through spit and tobacco juice and chewed sunflower seed shells as he shakes off pitch after pitch, we have him plugging his ears with his glove trying to hear Casali’s call like he’s on the phone with his mom.